DutyPe/DutyPe/FINAL_INTEGRATION_SUMMARY.md

 ### **👤 User Management**
 - Complete user registration and login
-- Role-based access (Jobseeker/Employer)
+- Role-based access (Worker/Employer)
 - Profile management with backend sync
 - JWT token authentication

 ### **💼 Job Management**
 - Employers can post jobs to database
-- Jobseeker can view all posted jobs
+- Worker can view all posted jobs
 - Job uniqueness - employers see only their jobs
 - Real-time job statistics and management

 ### **📝 Application Management**
-- Jobseeker can apply for jobs
+- Worker can apply for jobs
 - Applications stored in database
 - Status tracking and updates
 - Document upload support